Aman1706/world-recipes-app/README.md

 BootStrap, React Bootstrap, etc.

 Front end section of the app is deployed in netlify while as the backend section is deployed in heroku.

+The MongoDB database is hosted in the MongoDB Atlas Server